 St Govan’s chapel is another fascinating place to visit.
 Tucked into a cleft in the cliffs, it is one of the most picturesque sixth century hermit’s chapels in Britain.
 It is named after the hermit and saint who lived there.

-There are several small camp sites and touring caravan sites in Bosherston or at nearby St Petrox.
+There are several small campsites and touring caravan sites in Bosherston or at nearby St Petrox.
 There are some quality B&Bs in the vicinity and hotels in nearby Pembroke.
-Self catering cottages can be found all across the Castlemartin peninsula, including some cottages in Bosherston itself.
+Self-catering cottages can be found all across the Castlemartin peninsula, including some cottages in Bosherston itself.
+Search for accommodation.